Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens

 \subsection{Adopting Heuristics from K-FAC}

-After defining its Kronecker-factored block diagonal approximation to the curvature matrix, K-FAC \citep{martens_optimizing_2015} includes three stabilising heuristics: Levenberg-Marquardt damping, and learning rate and momentum selection according to a local second-order model.
+After defining its Kronecker-factored block diagonal approximation to the curvature matrix, K-FAC \citep{martens_optimizing_2015} includes three important stabilising heuristics: Levenberg-Marquardt damping, and learning rate and momentum selection according to a local second-order model.
 Since Adam already implements a momentum correction in $\widehat{\vec{m}}_t$, we consider only the first two techniques.

-Levenberg-Marquardt damping \citep{levenberg_method_1944, marquardt_algorithm_1963, roweis_levenberg-marquardt_1996} replaces the curvature matrix $\vec{C}$ with the damped version $\vec{C} + \lambda \vec{I}$, and can variously be interpreted as approximating a trust region, enforcing positive definiteness of $\vec{C}$, preventing large updates in low-curvature directions and interpolating between gradient descent and full second-order updates.
-In effect, it imposes a `minimum curvature' on the objective to avoid issues from near-zero eigenvalues of $\vec{C}$.
+Levenberg-Marquardt damping \citep{levenberg_method_1944, marquardt_algorithm_1963, roweis_levenberg-marquardt_1996} replaces the curvature matrix $\vec{C}$ with the damped version $\vec{C} + \lambda \vec{I}$.
+Its interpretations include approximating a trust region, enforcing positive definiteness of $\vec{C}$, preventing large updates in low-curvature directions and interpolating between gradient descent and full Newton updates.
+In effect, it imposes a `minimum curvature' on the objective to avoid near-zero eigenvalues in $\vec{C}$.

 Let $M(\vec{\theta})$ be an approximate second-order model around $\vec{\theta}_{t-1}$, defined by a truncated Taylor series:

 The damping parameter $\lambda$ is adapted by comparing the change in objective value predicted by the model $(M(\vec{\theta}_t) - M(\vec{\theta}_{t-1}))$ to the actual observed change $(f(\vec{\theta}_{t}) - f(\vec{\theta}_{t-1}))$.
 This adjustment quantifies the model's reliability by a reduction ratio $\rho$, incorporating stepping factors\footnote{In the most general form we allow separate decrease and increase factors, but in practice we will often choose $\omega_\text{dec} = \frac{1}{\omega_\text{inc}}$ for simplicity.
 We also require $0 < \omega_\text{dec} < 1 < \omega_\text{inc}$.} $\omega_\text{dec}, \omega_\text{inc}$: